 Once a hurricane is on its way, resources start to become scarce and much more expensive.
-Highlighted below are activities businesses can perform prior to hurricane season so that they can resume operations as quickly as possible after the storm.
+Highlighted below are activities churches can perform prior to hurricane season so that they can resume operations as quickly as possible after the storm.

-- Create or customize a checklist of activities that can be used during all phases of the storm.
+Create or customize a checklist of activities that can be used during all phases of the storm.

-- Appoint an individual to monitor weather forecasts and track impending hurricanes.
+Appoint an individual to monitor weather forecasts and track impending hurricanes.

-- Qualify and pre-commit contractors and suppliers for post-hurricane repairs.
+Qualify and pre-commit contractors and suppliers for post-hurricane repairs.
 (Use firms not likely to be affected by the same hurricane.)

-- Stock supplies and prepare needed equipment (rations, generators, radios, flashlights w/ batteries, medical supplies, and lumber/tools/hardware).
+Stock supplies and prepare needed equipment (rations, generators, radios, flashlights w/ batteries, medical supplies, and lumber/tools/hardware).

-- Relocate valuable on-floor equipment/storage to protect from water damage.
+Relocate valuable on-floor equipment/storage to protect from water damage.

 As the Hurricane Approaches (Warning Phase)

-- CASH is king!
+CASH is king!
 Obtain and keep accessible as much as possible as banks may not be open following the storm.

-- Brace lightweight doors from the inside to minimize the chance of them blowing in.
+Brace lightweight doors from the inside to minimize the chance of them blowing in.

-- Fill fuel tanks, generators, vehicles, etc.
+Fill fuel tanks, generators, vehicles, etc.

-- Protect or move valuable papers and important documents to a safe location.
+Protect or move valuable papers and important documents to a safe location.

-- Close valves on gas lines and if possible disconnect the electric supply at the service entrance.
+Close valves on gas lines and, if possible, disconnect the electric supply at the service entrance.

-- Clean the roof drains, gutters, and downspouts.
+Clean the roof drains, gutters, and downspouts.

-- Initiate orderly shutdown of equipment sensitive to sudden loss of power.
+Initiate orderly shutdown of equipment sensitive to sudden loss of power.

 During the Hurricane

-- Personnel remaining should check for roof leaks, broken windows and piping, fires, and initiate emergency responses as needed.
+Remaining personnel should check for roof leaks, broken windows and piping, fires, and initiate emergency responses as needed.

-- If power failure does occur, disconnect circuits so they cannot be reenergized without checking for damage.
+If power failure does occur, disconnect circuits so they cannot be reenergized without checking for damage.

 After the Hurricane

-- Survey the damage and establish priorities.
+Survey the damage and establish priorities.

-- Board up openings.
+Board up openings.

-- Check circuits and equipment before restoring power.
+Check circuits and equipment before restoring power.

-- Follow your pre-established salvage reconstruction and recovery plan using key employees and outside contractors.
+Follow your pre-established salvage reconstruction and recovery plan using key employees and outside contractors.

 Damage from hurricanes may be inevitable, but with some careful pre-planning and diligent execution of strategic activities, you can significantly reduce the cost associated with a hurricane.
 Costs can escalate significantly once you consider property/wind insurance deductibles, lost production time, and supply chain disruptions.
-A risk manager or insurance agent can help you identify and prioritize the most critical exposures for your particular business.
+A risk manager or insurance agent can help you identify and prioritize the most critical exposures for your church.